Lincoln Population 2019

 Lincoln Population Demographics

 Almost 94% of people living in Lincoln speak the official language, English.
-There are other languages spoken in certain regions, including Polish, Lithuanian and Latvian.
+There are other languages spoken in specific regions, including Polish, Lithuanian and Latvian.

 Lincoln Population Growth